Godspeed Goa

 Tito’s Bar

-The last morning was aimed at travelling through Old Goa.
-We crossed the capital Panjim (or Panaji) on our way.
+The last morning was Old Goa.
+We crossed Panjim on the way.

 Panjim Bus Stop